-Vanessa Hua is an award-winning columnist for the San Francisco Chronicle and the author of the national bestseller, A River of Stars, and Deceit and Other Possibilities, winner of the Asian/Pacific American Award for Literature, and the forthcoming Forbidden City.
-A National Endowment for the Arts Literature Fellow, she has also received a Rona Jaffe Foundation Writers’ Award, and a Steinbeck Fellowship in Creative Writing, as well as awards from the Society of Professional Journalists, the Asian American Journalists Association, among others.
-She has filed stories from China, Burma, South Korea, Panama, and Ecuador, and her work appeared publications including the New York Times, Washington Post, and The Atlantic.
+Vanessa Hua is an award-winning columnist for the San Francisco Chronicle and the author of the national bestseller A River of Stars, as well as Deceit and Other Possibilities, winner of the Asian/Pacific American Award for Literature, and the forthcoming Forbidden City.
+A National Endowment for the Arts Literature Fellow, she has also received a Rona Jaffe Foundation Writers’ Award, and a Steinbeck Fellowship in Creative Writing, as well as honors from the Society of Professional Journalists and the Asian American Journalists Association.
+She has filed stories from China, Burma, South Korea, Panama, and Ecuador, and her work has appeared in publications including the New York Times, Washington Post, and The Atlantic.
 She has taught, most recently, at the Warren Wilson MFA Program for Writers and the Sewanee Writers’ Conference.
 The daughter of Chinese immigrants, she lives in the San Francisco Bay Area with her family.

 Ann Jacobus is the author of YA novel Romancing the Dark in the City of Light, and The Coldest Winter I Ever Spent, forthcoming in 2023, as well as short stories, essays, and poetry.
 She earned a B.S. from Dartmouth College, an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts, and is a volunteer crisis line counselor at San Francisco Suicide Prevention.
 She loves teaching writers of all ages.

 Devi S. Laskar is a native of Chapel Hill, North Carolina, and holds an MFA from Columbia University.
 The Atlas of Reds and Blues—winner of the Asian/Pacific American Award for Literature and the Crook’s Corner Book Prize—is her first novel.
 It was selected by The Georgia Center for the Book as a book “All Georgians Should Read,” long-listed for the DSC Prize in South Asian Literature, and long-listed for the Golden Poppy Award presented by the California Independent Booksellers Alliance.
 The Atlas of Reds and Blues was named by The Washington Post as one of the best books of 2019, and has garnered praise in Time magazine, The San Francisco Chronicle, The Guardian, and elsewhere.
 Her second novel, CIRCA, will be published May 3, 2022 by Mariner Books.
 A former newspaper reporter, Laskar is now a poet, photographer, essayist, and novelist.

 Zoe Morgan is a 2014 Los Altos High School graduate who currently works as the education reporter at the Los Altos Town Crier newspaper.
 She covers local school districts, including MVLA, and writes articles on issues ranging from the debate over facilities for Bullis Charter School to feature pieces about school clubs and extracurricular activities.
 Since the pandemic began, much of her writing has been about campus closures and the ways that schools have adapted.